mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 **Fields/Attributes:**
 * operationCategoryID & operationCategory - Represent the operation category type.
-Read more about how the operation categories are represented at [Operation Categories].
+Read more about how the operation categories are represented at [Operation Categories](#operation-categories).
 * hoursWorked - integer value representing the number of hours worked for that operation category.
-* incidentTypes - An array of [Incident Statistic Type] objects, each with some number of SIRs.
+* incidentTypes - An array of [Incident Statistic Type](#incident-statistic-type) objects, each with some number of SIRs.
     * The SIRs for each operation category are sorted by statistic type.
     * This array represents the sorted SIRs.
     * Each object in the array is a single category or statistic type of incident.